capactio/website/docs/feature/policies/overview.md

   ```

-- Default backend for all TypeInstances of a Type with a given pattern with specific revision.
+- Default backend for all TypeInstances of a Type with a given path prefix and specific revision.

   ```yaml
   interface: